 - Bus drivers who transport young children must be trained in supervision of young children. - Bus drivers must inspect the bus at all final drop off points to assure that no children are left on the bus.
-These inspections must be charted and maintained by the driver's supervisor. - A designated person from each pre-k site must follow-up with the family of any child who typically rides the bus is absent.
-This follow-up ensures that all children are accounted for on a daily basis. - Pre-k children must sit in a segregated area of the bus. - Staff must assist children on and off buses at the pre-k site. - · A parent/guardian or designated person must meet the bus for pick up and drop off.
+These inspections must be charted and maintained by the driver's supervisor. - At each WV Pre-K site where transportation is provided, a designated person must follow-up with in the first hour of arrival time with the family of any child who is not present or accounted for each day.
+Automated calls do not ensure that children are accounted for daily.
+This follow-up ensures that all children are accounted for on a daily basis. - Pre-k children must sit in a segregated area of the bus. - Staff must assist children on and off buses at the pre-k site. - A parent/guardian or designated person must meet the bus for pick up and drop off.